Japan–Philippines relations: 21st century

 In 2017, civilian groups in the Philippines and other countries joined forces to push for the inscription of Voices of the ”Comfort Women” in the UNESCO Memory of the World Programme.
 The inscription, however, was blocked by Japan.
 On the same year, a blindfolded Filipina comfort women statue was erected in Manila, the capital of the Philippines, by surviving Filipino comfort women and their supporters.
 By April 2018, Duterte said the statue was part of free expression; however, the comfort woman statue was removed from the capital after Japan complained about it.
 The statue was scheduled to be reinstalled at front of Baclaran Church, but was allegedly stolen.

 On 10 February 2023, new Prime Minister Fumio Kishida oversaw the signing of several defense pacts and investment deals between the two countries with new President Bongbong Marcos; Marcos also announced he was considering opening tripartite defense talks with the United States and Japan.
 The Philippines and Japan achieved an unprecedented high in defense ties in July 2024, by signing a landmark military pact, the Reciprocal Access Agreement (RAA), allowing mutual deployment of military troops in their countries amid rising tensions with China.
 Enrique Manalo highlighted the enhanced partnership, while both nations expressed concern over China's actions in the South China Sea.
 The agreement, pending parliamentary ratification, aimed to ease military cooperation and disaster response.

 On 16 December 2024, the RAA was signed officially and unanimously ratified by the Philippine Senate (Resolution No. 1248).
 The pact will officially take effect on 11 September 2025, exactly 30 days after Foreign Affairs Secretary Theresa Lazaro and the Japanese Ambassador to The Philippines Endo Kazuya exchanged diplomatic notes at the Department of Foreign Affairs in Manila.
 On 6 July 2025, The Yomiuri Shimbun reported that the Japanese Navy will export six used Abukuma-class destroyer escorts to the Armed Forces of the Philippines to strengthen the Philippine Navy due to territorial disputes in the South China Sea.
+In January 2026, the two countries signed a defense pact for tax-free provision of ammunition, fuel, and other items.
+In May 2026, Japan and the Philippines upgraded their ties during President Bongbong Marcos's state visit to Japan, with the two countries agreed to strengthen defense cooperation through planned Japanese arms sales, intelligence sharing, and joint military exercises amid rising tensions over China's growing military presence in the South China Sea and near Taiwan.
+The same month, the two countries also agreed to start talks on demarcating their maritime boundaries.
+In August 2026, Philippine President Bongbong Marcos conferred the Order of Sikatuna, Grand Cross with Distinction, on Japanese Ambassador Endo Kazuya for his contributions to Philippine-Japanese relations.
+Endo was recognized for advancing bilateral cooperation in areas including defense, security, development, infrastructure, education, transportation, and maritime affairs.